Report Coverage

 Opportunities

-• New technology and innovation.
+• AI and new technology and innovation.

 • The demand for certain commodities could rise on the back of creating a carbon-neutral environment.